Breathing Life Back into Chinthurst Hill

 “I didn’t want to put a modern gloss on it,” Anna explained.
 “It had to feel as if it had always been that way.”

-The result is a triumph, and it hasn’t gone unnoticed.
-The project recently won awards for its architectural sensitivity and overall execution, including best design in an historic context at the Surrey Heritage Awards 2025.
-But for Anna, the accolades come second to something far more personal: the feeling that she was a custodian, not just a homeowner.
+The result is a triumph, which hasn’t gone unnoticed.
+With new owners and a new extension, Chinthurst Hill recently won awards for its architectural sensitivity and overall execution, including best design in an historic context, at the Surrey Heritage Awards 2025.

 “The best compliment I ever had,” she told me, “was someone walking in and saying, ‘It’s as if this is how it always was.’
 That meant everything to me.”